Permafrost/TundraTN/SERVICES.md

     content.
   * `MD2`: the algorithm used to calculate a message digest from the content.
-* `$limit` is an optional maximum number of content matches to be processed in a single execution.
-Defaults to 1000.
-* `$strict?` is an optional boolean, which if true will abort routing/ processing rule execution of the document if any any errors (such as validation errors) are encountered prior to processing.
-Defaults to false.
 * `TN_parms` is an optional set of routing hints for Trading Networks to use when routing the retrieved content.
 The following TN_parms are set automatically, if no other value is provided: